Revision Date: 07/2018 by Charter Australia

 3. Internal Appeal

 A student may appeal the outcome of their formal complaint or review if they believe that the results of the formal complaint or review are unfair or incorrect on one of the following two grounds:

 - either, the process has been incorrectly followed and/or criteria incorrectly applied, or

 - new evidence is available which was not available to the original decision maker

-A student can appeal a decision by forwarding a completed Appeals Form to The Student Appeals Committee (SAC) (firstname.lastname@example.org).
+A student can appeal a decision by completing the Online Appeals Form.
 The Appeals Form will include the following: